Reviews of Communicating Strategy and endorsements of the book

 Having a background in the discipline of Neuro Linguistic Programming I appreciated the use of some of the technology, concepts and models through out the book.
 As Neuro Linguistics is a technology which is used for building models of success, it is a well done application of the ideas.”

 Judith has been a trainer, co-developer, and designer of training programs in the field of Neuro-Linguistic Programming since 1975.
 A member of Grinder and Bandler’s original group of students, Judith has made fundamental contributions to the development of numerous NLP models and processes.
-Judith is a co-developer of a number of projects applying Systemic NLP, ranging from modeling leadership, to health care and cross-cultural competence.
+Judith is a co-developer of a number of projects applying Systemic NLP, ranging from modelling leadership, to health care and cross-cultural competence.
 She is presently an associate of NLP University.

 “No worse than any other management book you have made me read”